Nick J Schwab Jr: Early years

-Nick J Schwab Jr. was born on April 24, 1912, in Buffalo New York, to Nicholas J Schwab and Clara M Schwab, born Hofmeyer.
-Nick was baptized Francis X Schwab, being named after his one of his six uncles.
-His interest in painting began at an early age, after submitting a drawing of a Native American as an entry to a Courier-Express sponsored contest.
-Nick won the contest, and its associated prize of $1, and his lifelong love of painting and drawing, with an emphasis on Native Americans, took hold.
+Nick J. Schwab Jr. was born on April 24, 1912, in Buffalo, New York, to Nicholas J. Schwab and Clara M. Schwab (nee Hofmeyer).
+He was baptized Francis X. Schwab, being named after Francis X. Schwab, one of his six uncles.

+His interest in painting began at an early age, after submitting a drawing of a Native American as an entry to a Buffalo Courier-Express–sponsored contest.
+Schwab won the contest, and its associated prize of $1, and his lifelong love of painting and drawing, with an emphasis on Native Americans, took hold.

 Marketing years

-Schwab was the Vice President of Advertising and Sales promotion for Iroquois Breweries.
-In 1938 Nick re-created the Iroquois Brewery Indian Head trademark/logo, changing it from a European style Indian Head, to a more accurate depiction of a Native American, Iroquois Indian chief.
+Schwab was the vice president of advertising and sales promotion for Iroquois Breweries.
+In 1938, he re-created the Iroquois Brewery Indian head trademark/logo, changing it from a European-style Indian head, to a more accurate depiction of a Native American, Iroquois Indian chief.

 World War II

-In 1943, during World War II, Schwab painted one of his most recognizable works, "Jungle Soldier".
+In 1943, during World War II, Schwab painted one of his most recognizable works, Jungle Soldier.
 His painting was recognized by the Treasury War Finance Division, and considered for use as a poster in the Fifth War Loan Drive.
 The painting was used by the American Red Cross, and won Schwab national acclaim.
-A contemporary of Norman Rockwell, Schwab spent time with the famous illustrator, and received helpful criticism and encouragement from him.
+A contemporary of illustrator and painter Norman Rockwell, Schwab spent time with Rockwell, and received helpful criticism and encouragement from him.

 Later career

-After nearly 20 years of leading the marketing and advertising initiatives of Iroquois Breweries, Schwab moved to Cincinnati, in 1965.
+After nearly twenty years of leading the marketing and advertising initiatives of Iroquois Breweries, Schwab moved to Cincinnati, Ohio, in 1965.
 He became director of research and development for the American Sign and Display Company.

 His passion for painting and drawing never waned, as he continued to paint until his death.